 I got a job soon after I applied.
 I passed both interviews and had the flight ticket booked by a cruise ship recruitment agency.
 I was supposed to join the cruise ship only one month after I got accepted.

-I had only one month to quit my previous job, get all necessary paperwork (click here to see what paperwork is required), buy all necessities, and say goodbye to my family and friends.
+I had only one month to quit my previous job, get all the necessary paperwork (click here to see what paperwork is required), buy all necessities, and say goodbye to my family and friends.
 It was the first time I was leaving my home for 7 months.

 The Day Before You Join A Cruise Ship

 Cruise companies are different, but most of them organize a hotel stay for their employees the night before they join a cruise ship.
-As dozens and hundreds of crew members are joining the cruise ships every day, the cruise companies organize shuttle buses to pick them up at the airport and transfer them to the hotel (cruise companies work with a lot of hotel chains worldwide to ensure the safe stay of their crew the day/night before they join the ship).
+As dozens and hundreds of crew members are joining the cruise ships every day, the cruise companies organize shuttle buses to pick them up at the airport and transfer them to the hotel (cruise companies work with a lot of hotel chains worldwide to ensure a safe stay of their crew the day/night before they join the ship).

 As I said, it varies from company to company and not always you have the hotel organized (this depends on your embarkation time, when the cruise ship docks in port, your flight duration, the place where you are flying from, etc.).